-- 12. All areas where there is regular movement of vehicles shall have a consolidated surface capable of being cleaned, and these surfaces shall be kept clean and in good repair.
-Quarry haul roads are excluded from this provision. - 13.
-Vehicles shall not track material from the site to the highway. - 14.
-The fabric of process buildings shall be maintained dust tight and doors shall be kept closed when not in use. - 15.
-Written or computer records of all test and monitoring shall be kept by the operator for at least 24 months.
-They (and a copy of all manufactures' instructions referred to in this permit) shall be made available for examination by the council.
-Records shall be kept of operator inspections, including those for visible emissions. - 16.
-Staff at all levels shall receive the necessary training and instruction to enable them to comply with conditions of this permit.
+- Written or computer records of all tests and monitoring shall be kept by the operator for at least 24 months.
+They and a copy of all manufacturers' instructions referred to in this permit shall be made available for examination by the Council.
+Records shall be kept of operator inspections, including those for visible emissions. - Staff at all levels shall receive the necessary training and instruction to enable them to comply with the conditions of this permit.
 Records shall be kept of relevant training undertaken.